gneverov/circuitpython/ports/rp2/newlib/README.md

 # Morelib
-Morelib seeks to add more POSIX-like functions to the standard newlib-nano library for microcontrollers.
+Morelib seeks to add more POSIX-like functions to newlib-based libc libraries for microcontrollers, such as newlib-nano and picolibc.

-In addition to newlib-nano, morelib depends on FreeRTOS and the Raspberry Pi Pico SDK.
+In addition to picolibc or newlib-nano, morelib depends on FreeRTOS and the Raspberry Pi Pico SDK.

 The following functions with 🟢 status are implemented.